InfinitumForm/serbian-transliteration/readme.txt

 == Upgrade Notice ==

-= 1.0.2 =
-* FIXED: Problems with special characters and variations
-* Added Russian transliteration
-* Added Belarusian transliteration

-= 1.0.1 =
+= 1.0.3 =
-* FIXED: Permalink transliteration
-* FIXED: Sanitization of the special characters
-* Added support for the other languages
+* Added support for search in Latin and Cyrillic
-* Improved page impact
-* Improved PHP orientation

-= 1.0.0 =
-* First stable version
+* Fixed bugs from the previous version

 == Other Notes ==